orbeon/orbeon-forms-doc/Installation-~-Relational-Database-Setup.md

 In your `properties-local.xml`:

-1. Map an app, form, form type to the Oracle or MySQL persistence layer using the `oxf.fr.persistence.provider.*.*.*` [[wildcard property|Installation-~-Configuration-Properties#TOC-Wildcards-in-properties]], For instance, the following indicates that all the form definition and form data in the `acme` "app" are stored using the Oracle provider, use:
+1. Map an app, form, form type to the Oracle or MySQL persistence layer using the `oxf.fr.persistence.provider.*.*.*` [[wildcard property|Installation-~-Configuration-Properties#wildcards-in-properties]], For instance, the following indicates that all the form definition and form data in the `acme` "app" are stored using the Oracle provider, use:

     ```xml
     <property as="xs:string" name="oxf.fr.persistence.provider.acme.*.*" value="oracle"/>